Surfaces of section for geodesic flows of closed surfaces: Contractible simple closed geodesics on surfaces

 where $m_g$ is the Riemannian measure, and $K_g$ the Gaussian curvature of $(M,g)$.
 Therefore, $\GG'$ is a finite collection of cardinality

 We define $U\subset B$ to be the complement of the simple closed geodesics in $\GG'$, i.e.

 We consider the family $\pi_0(\Emb(S^1,U))$ of path-connected components of the space of embedded loops in $U$.
 Notice that $\pi_0(\Emb(S^1,U))$ is infinite when $k\geq3$.
 Nevertheless, since $\GG$ is a collection of pairwise disjoint simple closed geodesics, there are only finitely many homotopy classes $h\in \pi_0(\Emb(S^1,U))$ containing elements of $\GG\setminus\GG'$.
 For every such homotopy class $h$, let $\GG_h$ be the subcollection of those $\gamma\in\GG\setminus\GG'$ contained in $h$.
-For each pair of distinct $\gamma_1,\gamma_2\in\GG_h$, we denote by $A_{\gamma_1,\gamma_2}\subset B_{\gamma_0}$ the compact annulus with boundary $\partial A_{\gamma_1,\gamma_2}=\gamma_1\cup\gamma_2$.
+For each pair of distinct $\gamma_1,\gamma_2\in\GG_h$, we denote by $A_{\gamma_1,\gamma_2}\subset B$ the compact annulus with boundary $\partial A_{\gamma_1,\gamma_2}=\gamma_1\cup\gamma_2$.
 Consider the constant $a_0>0$ provided by Lemma~\ref{l:annulus}.
-Since $\area(U,g)<\infty$, there exist finitely many $\gamma_{h,1},...,\gamma_{h,n_h}\in\GG_h$ such that, for each $\gamma\in\GG_h$, we have $\area(A_{\gamma,\gamma_{h,i}},g)\leq a_0$ for some $i$.
+Since $\area(U,g)<\infty$, there exist finitely many $\gamma_{h,1},...,\gamma_{h,n_h}\in\GG_h$ such that, for each $\gamma\in\GG_h\setminus\{\gamma_{h,1},...,\gamma_{h,n_h}\}$, we have $\area(A_{\gamma,\gamma_{h,i}},g)\leq a_0$ for some $i$.
 We consider the finite subcollection $\GG''\subset\GG$ that comprises $\GG'$ and all the elements $\gamma_{h,j}$.
-Summing up, we showed that, for each $\gamma\in\GG\setminus\GG'$, there exists $\zeta\in\GG''$ such that $\area(A_{\gamma,\zeta})\leq a_0$.
+Summing up, we showed that, for each $\gamma\in\GG\setminus\GG''$, there exists $\zeta\in\GG''$ such that $\area(A_{\gamma,\zeta})\leq a_0$.
 This, together with Lemma~\ref{l:annulus}, implies

 Let $\KK\subset W^{1,2}(S^1,M)$ be the subspace of closed geodesics $\gamma:S^1\to M$ of length $L(\gamma)\leq\ell$, pa\-ram\-etrized with constant speed.
-As a consequence of the Palais-Smale condition for the geodesic energy functional \cite[Theorem~1.4.7]{Klingenberg:1978wy}, $\KK$ is compact in the $W^{1,2}$ topology.
+As a consequence of the Palais--Smale condition for the geodesic energy functional \cite[Theorem~1.4.7]{Klingenberg:1978wy}, $\KK$ is compact in the $W^{1,2}$ topology.

 Assume by contradiction that there exist an infinite sequence $\gamma_n\in\GG\subset\KK$.
 Up to extracting a subsequence, $\gamma_n$ converges to a simple closed geodesic $\gamma$ in the $W^{1,2}$ topology.
 A priori, $\gamma$ is contained in the closure $\overline B$, but Lemma~\ref{l:gamma_0} guarantees that $\gamma$ is actually contained in the open ball $B$.
 Since the $\gamma_n$'s are pairwise disjoint, they are also disjoint from their limit $\gamma$.
 This, together with Corollary~\ref{c:intersecting}(ii), implies that $\gamma$ is without conjugate points, and therefore it must be non-degenerate by our assumption.
 This gives a contradiction, since a non-degenerate closed geodesic $\gamma$ cannot be the $W^{1,2}$-limit of closed geodesics that are disjoint from $\gamma$. \end{proof}